Tax Data Identity Protection

 - You may also need to file a police report and a complaint with the Federal Trade Commission on their website if you're a victim of tax return fraud.

 Important: If you e-Filed your tax return and the IRS rejected it because your SSN was misused, you will need to paper file your return.
-Attach Form 14039 and other documentation to your paper return and mail it to the IRS address listed in Step 3.
+Attach Form 14039 and other documentation to your paper return and mail it to the IRS address listed in Step 4 above.

 Report Tax Fraud to Local State Agencies